htm-community/htm-school-viz/README.md

 ## Stack

-This is a web application with a Python server and a JavaScript frontend.
+This is a web application with a Nodejs server and a JavaScript frontend.

 ### Server

-- [web.py](http://webpy.org/) (for serving files and HTTP Proxy to [NuPIC History Server](https://github.com/htm-community/nupic-history-server))
+- [node.js](http://nodejs.org/) (for serving files and HTTP Proxy to [NuPIC History Server](https://github.com/htm-community/nupic-history-server))

 ### Client